 Baby Proofing Stairs

 If you have stairs in your home, its also a good idea to remember that baby gates should be in place at all times.
-When your little one gets more mobile, he/she can quickly get away from you and the last thing you want is to have your baby fall down the stairs.
+When your little one gets more mobile, he/she can get away from you and the last thing you want is to have your baby fall down the stairs.

-Depending on your budget, you can find some according style baby gates relatively cheap.
+Depending on your budget, you can find some according style baby gates cheap.
 If you want a more sleek design, you can opt for a Summer Infant one!

-bedroom baby proofing
+Bedroom baby proofing

 Bedrooms are another place you don't want to forget when you are baby proofing.